nicholaswilde/recipes/docs/mediterranean/harissa-olive-oil-braised-chickpeas-and-fennel.md

 Uncover and squeeze the juice from the reserved lemon half over the chickpeas and stir to combine.
 Let cool for 5 minutes.
 Taste and if you like things spicier, stir in a bit more harissa as desired.
-Crumble 4 ounces feta cheese over the top, sprinkle with reserved fennel fronds, and serve with crusty bread over cooked couscous, if desired.
+Crumble 4 ounces feta cheese over the top, sprinkle with reserved fennel fronds, and serve with crusty bread over cooked [couscous][2], if desired.

 ### :link: Sources